code-423n4/2023-07-pooltogether-findings/data/Daniel526-Q.md

 The major impact of this issue is *Incorrect Delegation* Usage.
 By returning an `address` instead of the delegate balance, the function fails to provide the necessary information for proper usage of the delegation mechanism.
 This can lead to incorrect calculations or mishandling of delegated balances throughout the contract, undermining the accuracy and integrity of the delegation feature.
 Mitigation:
 To resolve this issue, the implementation of the `delegateOf` function should be updated to return the delegate balance (a `uint256`) instead of the address.
+2. Add a Time Delay When Transfering Ownership
+-  The contract does not include a time delay for the pending owner to claim ownership.
+This means that once the current owner offers ownership, the pending owner can claim it immediately.
+Adding a time delay (e.g., requiring a waiting period or multiple confirmations) can provide an additional layer of security and allow the current owner to cancel the ownership transfer if needed.